Earth Hour is a worldwide movement in support of energy conservation and sustainability, sponsored by the World Wildlife Fund (WWF).

 Go Dark for Rivers.
 Rivers provide food for hundreds of millions of people worldwide and carry nutrient-rich silt downstream, creating some of the most fertile agricultural lands.

 Go Dark for Forests.
 Forests provide us with food and shelter; help us keep our air and water clean; and keep carbon—a heat-trapping gas that contributes to climate change—out of the atmosphere.

 Go Dark for Oceans.
 Mangrove trees growing in ocean waters along coastlines protect millions of people from storms and coastal erosion and capture and store nearly five times more carbon than tropical forests.

-Get more ideas for participation at WWF.
+Get more ideas for participation.